-B. Social Employment and Labour Practices Aspect B1: Employment Caring for Employees P. 64 to General Information on: P. 71 Disclosure the policies; and Our Group is not aware of any (a) (b) compliance with relevant laws and material non-compliance with regulations that have a significant relevant standards, rules and regulations on compensation and impact on the issuer relating to compensation and dismissal, dismissal, recruitment and promotion, recruitment and promotion, working working hours, rest periods, equal hours, rest periods, equal opportunity, opportunity, diversity and other diversity, anti-discrimination, and other benefits and welfare during the benefits and welfare.
-Reporting Period.
-KPI B1.1 P. 69 to Total workforce by gender, employment Caring for Employees P. 71 type, age group and geographical region.
-KPI B1.2 Employee turnover rate by gender, age Caring for Employees P. 68 to group and geographical region.
-P. 70 Aspect B2: Health and Safety General Information on: Occupational Health and Safety P. 64 to Disclosure the policies; and The Group is not aware of any material P. 65 (a) (b) compliance with relevant laws and non-compliance with relevant regulations that have a significant standards, rules and regulations on impact on the issuer providing a safe working environment relating to providing a safe working and protecting its employees from environment and protecting employees occupational hazards during the from occupational hazards.
-Reporting Period.
-KPI B2.1 Number and rate of work-related P. 65 Occupational Health and Safety fatalities occurred in each of the past three years including the reporting year.
-KPI B2.2 Lost days due to work injury.
-During the Reporting Period, P. 65 Our Group's overall lost days due to work injury is 3,385 days.
-KPI B2.3 Description of occupational health and Occupational Health and Safety P. 64 to safety measures adopted, how they P. 66 are implemented and monitored.
+General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, antidiscrimination, and other benefits and welfare.
+Employment; APPENDIX I: APPLICABLE LAWS AND REGULATIONS KPI B1.1 Total workforce by gender, employment type (for example, full- or part-time), age group and geographical region.
+Employment - Recruitment, Promotion and Dismissal KPI B1.2 Employee turnover rate by gender, age group and geographical region.
+Employment - Recruitment, Promotion and Dismissal Aspect B2: Health an d Safety General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
+Health and Safety; APPENDIX I: APPLICABLE LAWS AND REGULATIONS KPI B2.1 Number and rate of work-related fatalities occurred in each of the past three years including the reporting year.
+Health and Safety - Occupational Health and Safety KPI B2.2 Lost days due to work injury.
+Health and Safety - Occupational Health and Safety KPI B2.3 Description of occupational health and safety measures adopted, and how they are implemented and monitored.
+Health and Safety - Occupational Health and Safety, Continued Response to COVID-19